Agriculture, Water Access & Sustainable Livelihoods

 “Our Environment, Our Responsibility”

-Who We Are: Center for Environment Justice
+Who We Are: Centre for Environment Justice

 Centre for Environment Justice (CEJ) is an outstanding institution with its own unique identity and a proud distinct history in Zambia.
 CEJ is a non-governmental organization established in 2010 whose mandate is to create platforms and processes that promote environmental justice for most vulnerable people in society.
 Anchored on this mandate, CEJ fosters access to quality and accurate information on environmental protection, extractive industries, sustainable energy, climate change, water security and agriculture with the ultimate aim of enhancing accountability for better decision making and sustainable development as well as a support safe and adaptive environment as basic fundamental human rights to having a better and prosperous livelihood.